 COVID-19 Vaccines Are One of Many Important Tools

 It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
 Cover your mouth and nose with a mask when around others, stay at least 6 feet away from others, avoid crowds, and wash your hands often.
-CDC will continue to update their website as vaccine recommendations and supply change.
+CDC will continue to update its website as vaccine recommendations and supply change.
 For Frequently Asked Questions about COVID-19 Vaccination visit CDC.

 CDC COVID Data Tracker

 US COVID-19 Vaccine Distribution and Administration Data Tracker lists maps, charts, and data provided by the CDC.
 It allows users to interact with a variety of data on COVID-19 that is updated daily.

 You have questions.
 That's good.
 Hear from Public Health Experts at It's Up to You: COVID-19 Vaccination.
 Hesitant to get vaccinated because of religious beliefs?
 That's okay.
 Hear from Christian, Catholic, and Muslim leaders.
-Vaccine hesitancy in Black, Hispanic, and Native American communities exist.
+Vaccine hesitancy in Black, Hispanic, and Native American communities exists.
 Wanting to know more is a great thing - it means you want to be informed. ¿Tiene preguntas?
 Está bien.
 Ahora es el momento de conocer los datos.
 De Ti Depende.
 We're in this together.